 Another opening option: you could kick off with a question, just not the one you're trying to answer.
 If you're responding to "Why Does Recycling Matter?" then you could start with something like:

 When was the last time you had to wade through three feet of garbage to cross the street?
 For me it was when I visited New York City one summer during a trash strike.
 The smell and filth were overwhelming.
 Today, though, citizens of Gotham are less likely to encounter that for one reason: recycling.

 Body: Give examples about yourself

 Be clear in your language: word selection matters.
 Use a thesaurus sparingly.
 Better to stick with the words you know—it keeps your writing more natural, more you.

-Remember, YOU are the key here.
+Remember, you are the key here.
 Scholarship essays are all about what makes you different, what motivates you, and why you're driven to go to college.
 Be specific.
 Let the people reading your essay get to know you a little bit.
-They're more likely to be interested in someone they can visualize v. someone who provides a stiff recitation of extra-curricular activities they've participated in.
+They're more likely to be interested in someone they can visualize versus someone who provides a stiff recitation of extracurricular activities they've participated in.

 Look at the contrast between these two examples:

 1. I have been a member of the National Honor Society for three years.
 I also play basketball and serve on the yearbook committee.

 2. As soon as I was old enough to get a part-time job, I applied at the local movie theater.
 Thankfully, they didn't recognize me as the kid who got busted staying for the second showing of The Force Awakens when I was 12.
 Even then, I was captivated by movies.

 Which one creates an image in your mind?
 Which one will you remember?